longkai/essays/articles/2017/how-does-qq-know-who-i-am/README.md

 var var_sso_uin_list=[{"account":"my-qq-id-12345678","face_index":-1,"gender":0,"nickname":"咸鱼。","uin":"my-qq-id-12345678","client_type":66818,"uin_flag":8388608}];ptui_getuins_CB(var_sso_uin_list);
 ```

 That's it.
-The QQ client sets up an HTTP server in `localhost.ptlogin2.qq.com:4301`, later their web page requests that endpoint for identifications.
+It sets up an HTTP server in `localhost.ptlogin2.qq.com:4301`, later their web page requests that endpoint for identifications.

-The most interesting thing told by Chrome is the remote address, `127.0.0.1:4301`. **The remote end is the local end**.
-Indeed, when I queried the DNS, I never thought of a public domain could be configured like this.
+The most interesting thing told by Chrome is the remote address, `127.0.0.1:4301`. **The remote end is the local**.
+Indeed, when I queried the DNS, I never thought of a public domain could be configured this way.

 ```sh
 $ host localhost.ptlogin2.qq.com